companieshouse/node-session-handler/README.md

 Since build artifacts are stored in the repository (no NPM registry in used just yet) to bring this module as dependency please add the following fragment to `package.json`:

 ```$json
-"ch-node-session-handler": "git+ssh://git@github.com/companieshouse/node-session-handler.git#master"
+"ch-node-session-handler": "git+ssh://git@github.com/companieshouse/node-session-handler.git#2.0.0"
 ```

 ### Session

-Session class represents bag of session data with the following accessor methods:

-- `Session.getValue(key: SessionKey)` allowing to reach for certain top level elements of the session
+The session class is a wrapper around the raw session `data: ISession` (as retrieved from accounts after signing in).

+To keep the `ISession` type consistent, we added an extra field called `extra_data` (`SessionKey.ExtraData`) to store any data that apps might need in the session making session itself extensible.

+The class provides these methods:

+- `get<T = ISessionValue>(key: SessionKey): T | undefined` - allows retrieving session data for keys defined in the `SessionKey` enum that represents all possible types than can be retrieved from the session
-- `Session.getExtraData()` allowing to retrieve session data populated by the applications
+- `getExtraData<T>(key: string): T | undefined` - allows retrieving session data populated by the applications
-- `Session.saveExtraData(key: string, value: T)` allowing to amend session data used by the applications
+- `setExtraData<T>(key: string, val: T): void` - allows amending session data used by the applications by replacing existing value (if present)

-Enumerated type `SessionKey` mentioned above lists all keys for common top level properties such as `SessionKey.Id`, `SessionKey.SignInInfo`, `SessionKey.ExtraData` and more, helping to avoid typo errors.

-A `SessionKey.ExtraData` key plays special role here as it allows applications to put their data into session making session itself extensible.
+- `deleteExtraData(key: string): boolean` - deletes a key from the session data populated by an application (if exists)
+- `verify = (): void` - ensures that the session is valid i.e. contains the right fields, and it's not expired

 ### SessionStore